The You Generation

 The You Generation is an online video-sharing competition launched by Simon Cowell in partnership with YouTube.
 It comprises a series of themed competitions where contestants can upload videos to win prizes.
 A new contest runs every two weeks with a grand prize at the end of the year.
-It was launched in 2013 featuring an interview with British boy band One Direction.
+It was launched in 2013 featuring an interview with the British boy band One Direction.

 Creation

 According to Cowell, The You Generation was created because "YouTube is the biggest video channel in the world, but real stars can get lost in the mix because there are more than 72 hours of footage uploaded every minute."
 The channel was started to search for "unconventional" and "original" people with "outstanding skills."